 Roughly cut them into 2-inch pieces (including stems.)

 Place pieces in either food processor or blender, along with 1/2 cup of water.
 Purée/pulse on “high” until liquid.

 Add a fistful of flour to the food processor or blender.
 (Or cornmeal, any binding agent will do.)
 Pulse again until comfrey/flour mixture binds slightly as a paste.
 (You may add more flour if still too liquid.)

-Using rubber spatula, scrape paste onto clean dishtowel or cloth, folded in half lengthwise.
+Using a rubber spatula, scrape paste onto clean dish towel or cloth, folded in half lengthwise.

-Snugly wrap cloth around injured limb.
+Snugly wrap the cloth around the injured limb.
 Wrap second cloth (or ace bandage or twine) around and tie to secure.

 We’re pretty sure comfrey can’t cure a legal bill.